-Prof. Guang-Wen Cao, Rear Admiral, China, Director, Professor, Department of Epidemiology, the Second Military Medical University, Shanghai, China, chief scientist of National Key Basic Research Program (973 program, Oncology, China).
-He is a fund winner of Chinese National Funds for Distinguished Youth, a national candidate of New Century Talents Project, the chief scientist of major projects of the Chinese army.
-He also holds a concurrent post of Vice President of Cancer Epidemiology Committee of China Anti-Cancer Association, Standing Committee Member of Cancer Etiology Branch of Chinese Anti-Cancer Association, Standing Committee Member of Society of Tumor Metastasis, China Anti-Cancer Association, Vice Chairman of Shanghai Preventive Medicine Association, China, Vice President of Military Epidemiology Committee, China.
+Prof. Guang-Wen Cao, Chief scientist of National Key Basic Research Program of China.
+He is a fund winner of Chinese National Funds for Distinguished Youth, a national candidate of New Century Talents Project.
+He also holds a concurrent post of Vice President of Cancer Epidemiology Committee of China Anti-Cancer Association, Standing Committee Member of Cancer Etiology Branch of Chinese Anti-Cancer Association, Standing Committee Member of Society of Tumor Metastasis, China Anti-Cancer Association, Vice Chairman of Shanghai Preventive Medicine Association, China.